orsonteodoro/oiledmachine-overlay/README.md

 The maximum slot will not be auto bumped by scripts in this overlay anymore.

+Python maximums for PYTHON_COMPAT in this overlay are upstream set listed in python.py + proof of test (aka summary of the test result(s) passed) which are listed in the footer of the ebuild as the standard in this overlay.
+This overlay may downgrade the PYTHON_COMPAT if no proof is provided.

 ### Node / Electron apps

 These ebuilds are currently being converted to yarn for mostly offline install.